 In order to reach all in the diabetes community, including those in under-served areas, we believe it’s critical to not charge program fees or for access to our resources.

-Additionally, we launched our Insurance 101 resources this year.
+Additionally, we launched our We Speak Diabetes resources this year.
 We know that shopping for, and buying, insurance is a common headache - especially for those navigating this system for the first time on their own.
 We will continue to expand these resources in 2021, adding more young adult stories via posts and video.
 Watch for these throughout the coming year.

 We will continue to advocate in 2021 for young adults with T1D - on issues like non-medical switching for devices and therapies, as well as calculating student loan debt when considering access to assistance programs.
 Items that are critical to your well-being and safety, but that are often overlooked when policies are being created.